-‘Dance Moms’ Abby Lee Miller Terrified Of Prison – Fears Assault Behind Bars
+‘Dance Moms’ Abby Lee Miller Terrified Of Prison — Fears Assault Behind Bars

 In her interview with People, Abby Lee Miller said, “I think the prosecutor is trying to make an example out of me.”
 Miller’s attorney said the case against the dance teacher “does not warrant imprisonment.”
 Abby Lee Miller said she takes responsibility for her actions but then went on to blame others saying, “I made mistakes and I trusted people but ultimately I have to take responsibility.”

 Abby Lee Miller also admitted that the risk of going to prison is weighing heavily on her in the weeks leading up to her sentencing and said, “It’s out of my hands” but added, “I have to stay busy.
 If I thought about it every day, I’d just sit around and cry.”
-One thing seems clear.
-Whether or not Abby Lee Miller goes to prison, she’s cutting ties with the Lifetime show that made her famous.
+One thing seems clear: whether or not Abby Lee Miller goes to prison, she’s cutting ties with the Lifetime show that made her famous.

 One of the Dance Moms mini team moms, Sari Lopez, told Radar Online, “She’s [Abby Lee] nervous about the outcome.
 She’ll come out stronger if she has to go to jail.
 She’s going to make it through.
 It could be good for her in the end.”
-On an episode of Dance Moms, Jill Vertes said, “You can’t hide from your mistakes” and Ashley Rumfallo opined, “She’s on the verge of a breakdown.”
+On an episode of Dance Moms, Jill Vertes said, “You can’t hide from your mistakes,” and Ashley Rumfallo opined, “She’s on the verge of a breakdown.”

 EXCLUSIVE: #DanceMoms star Abby Lee Miller cries over possibly serving prison time: "Life is not fair." https://t.co/DDjAtwQQsm pic.twitter.com/ESwTxnMy1P